ecassinelli/pyspark_exercise/README.md

-# Apache Spark Exercise with Python
+# PySpark Exercise with Python

-This repository includes 2 exercises, that I did in my Fundamentals of Big Data Class in my post-graduate program at the university, to perform real-world analysis on two data sets.
+This repository includes 2 exercises, that I did in my Fundamentals of Big Data Class in my post-graduate diplomna program at the university, to perform real-world analysis on two data sets.

 The data sets: